Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

+The course materials are web-based instead of a downloadable pdf, and is constantly being updated by Daniel.
+During the 6 or so months since I first purchased the course, the course materials had been updated several times!
+So by enrolling into this, you know that your materials will not be obselete over time, unlike some competitors who release a v2, v3 etc of their course every other year and force you to pay if you want the updated stuff.

 For most, I believe 60 days would be a comfortable timeframe to complete the course.
 But if you have a ton of free time, or have prior experience, go for the 30 day package.